 2 Blow out the plaster dust.
 Using a medium-bristle brush, scrub the area with a solution of water and tri-sodium phosphate (TSP) or a non-phosphate detergent.

 3 Cut short pieces of self-adhesive fiberglass mesh joint tape and cover the groove with them.

-4 Dip a sponge in clean water and dampen the area.
+4 Dip a sponge in clean water and dampen the area of the repair.

 5 Mix setting-type joint compound and apply it over the tape and groove using a 3-inch-wide putty knife.
 Smooth it out evenly and allow it to dry.